-The professorship for CAAD at the Detmold School Design focuses in teaching and research on computer-aided processes in the development and production of architecture.
+The team of professorship for CAAD at the Detmold School Design focuses in teaching and research on computer-aided processes in the development and production of architecture.
+We interweave digital virtuality with materiality and see this intersection as productive friction in the context of the digital revolution.
+New processes and materials, increasingly interdependent, responsive and adaptive, blur the boundary between matter and information.

 We don’t use cookies to track you or analyze your behavior.
 When you visit our site, nothing is stored on your device for advertising or marketing purposes.
 This site only uses technical cookies needed for it to work.